markabrahams/node-net-snmp/README.md

 ranges, and string sizes.
 These can be specified in a handler's `constraints` map, with keys `enumeration`, `ranges`, or `sizes`.

+Any SetRequest protocol operations are checked against the defined constraints, and are not actioned if the value in the SetRequest would violate the constraints e.g. the value is not a member of the defined enumeration.

-The MIB parser converts definitions such as this to `enumeration` constraints:
+The MIB parser converts definitions such as this to `enumeration` constraints (see RFC 2578 Section 7.1.1):
 ```
 SYNTAX       INTEGER { cont(0), alt(1) }
 ```

-It converts definitions such as these to `ranges` constraints:
+It converts definitions such as these to `ranges` constraints (see RFC 2578 Appendix A):
 ```
 SYNTAX       Integer32 (172..184)
 ```

-And it converts definitions like these to `sizes` constraints:
+And it converts definitions like these to `sizes` constraints (see RFC 2578 Appendix A):
 ```
 SYNTAX       OCTET STRING (SIZE (0..31))
 ```